Celtic symbols for getting a tattoo in Ireland

 The Triskele is an ancient Celtic symbol dating back to the Neolithic era and it can be seen carved into the stones at Newgrange.

 Thought to represent many things within Celtic culture including the motion of the universe and its energies, life, death and rebirth, mother, father, child, past, present and future.
-Some believe it is a Celtic female symbol for maiden, mother, crone and is a Celtic symbol of female power.
+Some believe it is a Celtic female symbol for maiden, mother, and crone and is a Celtic symbol of female power.

 The shamrock became a symbol of rebellion against the British crown in the 19th century and anyone caught wearing it was executed.